-Common Cause welcomes dismissal of SBI’s Plea for extension in Electoral Bonds Judgment
+Common Cause Welcomes Dismissal of SBI’s Plea for extension in EB Judgment

 Common Cause welcomes today’s judgement of the Constitution Bench in the contempt petition filed jointly by ADR and Common Cause.
 As co-petitioners in the Electoral Bonds petition in 2017, challenging the constitutionality of Electoral Bonds, and again in the contempt petition filed last week, Common Cause is happy and relieved!
 We believe it is a major victory for democracy in India!